dtrckd/pymake/README.md

 Along with those directory there is two system files:
 * pymake.cfg: at the root of a project (basically define a project) specify the paths for the `data | model | script | spec`  and other global options, <!-- document each entry -->
-* gramarg.py: defines the command-line options for a project. <!-- explain the exp_append type -->
+* gramarg.py: defines the command-line options for a project.

 ##### Pymake Commands